 Introducing Itachi: A Fully Decentralized Modular Sequencer for Appchain, Starting from Starknet

 "Itachi" introduces a revolutionary, fully decentralized sequencer framework tailored for Layer 2 (L2)/L3 Appchains, kicking off with Starknet integration.
-It's built on the Yu framework, developed by the Reddio team in Golang, known for its modularity and customisation capabilities, a much more developer friendly framework compared to Substrate or Cosmos SDK.
+Itachi is built on the Yu framework, which was developed by the Reddio team in Golang.
+Golang is known for its modularity and customisation capabilities and so the Yu framework is more developer-friendly than Substrate and/or Cosmos SDK.
 Itachi simplifies the transaction process for users, ensuring legality and preparing transactions for consensus and execution, including checks for signature validity and preventing replay attacks.

-Central to Itachi's functionality is its consensus mechanism, periodically generating L2/L3 blocks, executing them via the CairoVM, and ensuring seamless synchronisation with Cairo-state.
+Central to Itachi's functionality is its consensus mechanism, periodically generating L2/L3 blocks and executing them via the CairoVM to ensure seamless synchronisation with Cairo-state.
 This process underscores Itachi's efficiency in handling transactions, storing block data, and interfacing with Layer 1 through proof generation and Data Availability (DA) data construction.

 Looking ahead, the release of Itachi's source code will empower developers to expand its capabilities, potentially integrating EVM/ZK modules for a ZK Layer 2/Layer 3 solution or BitVM/ZK modules for a BTC Layer 2 solution.
 Additionally, Itachi powers Reddio's own Starknet compatible zkVM Layer 2 offers high-performance capabilities, allowing for seamless deployment of Starknet smart contracts to Reddio's zkVM Layer 2 without modifications.